millercl/gulp-webdav-sync/README.md

      * images/
      * js/

-and this target .
+and this target,
  * localhost:8000/
    * css/
    * images/
    * js/

-Use the `'parent'` option to constrain the localpath mapping.
+use the `'parent'` option to constrain the localpath mapping,
 ```js
 var webdav = require( 'gulp-webdav-sync' )